 Gus Connelly is teaching secondary math at Craigmont High School in Memphis, TN as a Teach for America corps member.
 He will also be coaching soccer, and hopes to start a theater group at the school.

 Eric Heimsoth has been acting in the Twin Cities since graduation.
 Recent productions include performances in A Funny Thing Happened on the Way to the Forum for the Jungle Theater, The 500 hats of Bartholomew Cubbins at the Children’s Theatre Company, Playing Tony in West Side Story for Anoka Community Theater and Cousin Kevin in Paul Bunyan Playhouse’s The Who’s TOMMY.
-Currently he is performing as Horton in Seussical the Musical at Stages Theatre Company..
+Recently he was Horton in Seussical the Musical at Stages Theatre Company.

 Devin Horne spent the first year after graduating from St. Olaf teaching English in Germany.
 He began taking classes at the Peoples Improv Theater in New York last winter.
 Currently Devin is working in front of the camera in student films and a web series.